telerik/xaml-docs/controls/radwindow/how-to/change-the-default-theme.md

 ## Implicit Styles vs. StyleManager

 The Implicit Styles theming mechanism has a full design-time support.
-It is smaller size of dlls, because the NoXaml assemblies contains only the code + the styles for a single theme that comes from the theme dlls.
-Also, you have easier access to the resources and style sfor the controls via the StaticResources keyword.
+It is smaller size of dlls because the NoXaml assemblies contain only the code + the styles for a single theme that comes from the theme dlls.
+Also, you have easier access to the resources and styles for the controls via the StaticResources keyword.

 On the other hand the StyleManager is easier to apply.
 You need only to set the StyleManager.Theme property on the control you want to theme.